Achievable logoAchievable logo

 • A short-rate refund is due if the policy owner cancels.

-Whenever a policy is canceled by an insurer, proper written notice (including the reasons for cancellation) must be sent to the first named insured at his/her last known address.
+Whenever a policy is canceled by an insurer, proper written notice (including the reasons for cancellation) must be sent to the first named insured at their last known address.

 Appraisal

-This process is common to property insurance.
+This process is common in property insurance.
 In liability insurance, disputes go to court.
+However, some auto and uninsured/underinsured motorist (UM/UIM) policies require arbitration by contract.

 Assignment